silexphp/Silex/doc/providers/doctrine.rst

 Using multiple databases
 ------------------------

-The Doctrine extension can allow access to multiple databases.
+The Doctrine provider can allow access to multiple databases.
 In order to configure the data sources, replace the **db.options** with **dbs.options**.
 **dbs.options** is an array of configurations where keys are connection names and values are options::

-    $app->register(new Silex\Extension\DoctrineExtension(), array(
+    $app->register(new Silex\Provider\DoctrineProvider(), array(
         'dbs.options' => array (
             'mysql_read' => array(
                 'driver'    => 'pdo_mysql',